theminor/gmail-send/README.md

+# Please Note that the Google API has changed and this module is now broken!
+I will be updating it when I can or else depreciating this module...

+Prior guidance is below...

 # send-gmail

 A very simple Node module with one purpose: to send email through the gmail API.
 This module simply formats the email message and makes basic API requests through the gmail API.
 For a more robust email solution, check out [Nodemailer](https://nodemailer.com/)